davidgoy/reflect/README.md

 By default, your Reflect site will render (on the server-side) the content it fetches from your WordPress site and serve them on the fly.

 However, Reflect can also be set to behave like a static site.
-You can use Reflect's ***Static Files Management*** feature to pre-generate the static pages.
+You can use Reflect's ***Static Files Manager*** feature to pre-generate the static pages.

-To access the ***Static Files Management* page**, navigate to:
+To access the ***Static Files Manager* page**, navigate to:

 `example.com/reflect-sfm`